Bilberry - Vaccinium 101

 How do I consume Bilberry extract?

 Our team also developed a simple and healthy memory boost smoothie recipe to support nootropic brain health — particularly improved memory.
-We also have a Bilberry stress relief smoothie recipe.
-These smoothies are blended drinks of fresh fruits, dark leafy greens, supplements, and Vaccinium extract that will help you improve your memory while also energizing you and transforming your body from the inside out.
+These smoothies are blended drinks of fresh fruits, dark leafy greens, supplements, and Vaccinium extract that can help you improve your memory while also energizing you and transforming your body from the inside out.
 Best of all — they taste great!

 Does Bilberry have caffeine?